ssmirr/appdev-chapters/continuous-delivery.md

 Now, back to Pipelines.

-The thing that made Heroku revolutionary when [it stormed the scene in 2009](https://www.infoq.com/news/2009/05/heroku-provisionless-revolution/) was that it said "Okay, as long as you're sending code around with `git push`, send it to us that way too — and we'll provision a server for you, put your code on it, spin up a database, set up a connection pool, and do the 1001 other things needed to get your app up and running.
+The thing that made Heroku revolutionary when [they stormed the scene in 2009](https://www.infoq.com/news/2009/05/heroku-provisionless-revolution/) was that they said "Okay, as long as you're sending code around with `git push`, send it to us that way too — and we'll provision a server for you, put your code on it, spin up a database, set up a connection pool, and do the 1001 other things needed to get your app up and running.
 You just need to add us as an additional `remote` and `git push` a commit whenever it's ready to ship."

-So, when we ran the `heroku create my-app-name` command, it actually did two things:
+So, when we run the `heroku create my-app-name` command, it actually does two things:

- 1. Through Heroku's API, it created a Git repository called `https://git.heroku.com/my-app-name.git`
+ 1. Through Heroku's API, it creates a Git repository called `https://git.heroku.com/my-app-name.git`
- 2. It did a `git remote add
+ 2. It adds a Git remote called `heroku`:
- - `main` says "I want to push the `main` branch to the remote" (regardless of what branch I have checked out right now).
-We usually specify because Heroku only deploys the `main` branch; if you push any other branch to Heroku, it is ignored.
-If you already on `main` then you need not specify.

-So, that is why, all this time, we've been deploying with:

     ```
+    git remote add heroku https://git.heroku.com/my-app-name.git
+    ```

+That is what enables us to deploy using:

+```
 git push heroku main
 ```

-If we unpack that command:

- - `git push` is hopefully clear by now.
- - `heroku` is the name of the remote location that we're pushing code to.
-We have to specify because we're _not_ pushing to the default, which is `origin`, which for us has been GitHub.
+From now on, we're going to stop using the default remote nickname of `heroku`.
+We'll call our first Heroku app, the one that our customers interact with, `production`.

+ - When initially creating an app using the `heroku` command-line tool, you can choose a remote name using the `-r` option:

+    ```
+    heroku create my-app-name -r production
+    ```
+ - If you already have a remote named `heroku`, you can rename it:

+    ```
+    git remote rename heroku production
+    ```

 ## Create a new pipeline